RodrigoDavid/filmes/README.md

-First attempt of creating a static page.
+First attempt at creating a static page.
 Challenge of a job appliance.